wp-plugins/magic-google-maps/readme.txt

 This plugin is created to do one thing and one thing only, that is why it is fast and does not affect badly loading speed of your website.

-Plugin setup is quick, easy and very intuitive.
+Plugin setup is quick, easy and very intuitive and it does not require Google maps activation key.
+Google maps activation key is an optional field.

+Adding google map to your page never was easer.
+Just instal and activate plugin, go to settings page, zoom in map, drag pin to desired location and hit save.
+Copy [map] and paste on the the page where you want it to appear.

+Width of the Google maps will adjust automatically to the with of the page.

 == Installation ==